Władysław the White: Abdication, return to France, death

 The final abandonment of Władysław's claims over the inheritance of Casimir III the Great and his ancestral domains came in March 1377, as a result of an agreement concluded at Brześć Kujawski.
 In exchange for the withdrawal of his claims, Władysław received 10,000 florins (in annual payments of 1,000), and the post of Abbot at Pannonhalma Archabbey in Hungary.
 When the king failed to pay the annual amount in October 1379, Władysław suddenly appeared in Gdańsk; only then did the alarmed Louis I pay him the rest of the promised amount.
 After this, Władysław moved to Lübeck and around April 1381 returned to the monastery at Dijon, where he purchased from the abbot the prebend, a proper house and a lifetime maintenance.

 His turbulent life didn't end there, because when King Louis I died in 1382, Władysław again raised hopes to recover his patrimony.
 This could be the only explanation for the fact that by a document dated on 15 September 1382, he finally obtained the dispensation of his vows from Antipope Clement VII.
 However, and for unknown reasons, he never made another attempt to recover his Polish lands.

 Certainly after 3 March 1383 Władysław left again the monastery of Dijon, this time for good; he died on 29 February in the city of Strasbourg.
 Until recently, the date of his death was established as 1 March 1388, but this was rightly corrected by Kazimierz Jasiński: on his tombstone inscription was noted Dni MCCC octuagesimo octavo 1 Kal.
 Martii, which means that Władysław died the day before 1 March 1388, and since 1388 was a leap year, 1 Kal.
 Martii was 29 February 1388.

 According to Władysław's last will, he was buried in the Benedictine Abbey of St. Benignus in Dijon (now Dijon Cathedral), where to this day his beautiful tombstone is preserved.
 A commemorative plate was placed there in the 19th century by Prince Władysław Czartoryski.
 The inscription of the plate states that Władysław the White obtained the release of his vows in connection with his possible succession to the Polish crown.

-The turbulent life of the last Piast Kujawy prince fascinated even his contemporaries.
+The turbulent life of the last Piast-born Kuyavian prince fascinated even his contemporaries.
 For this reason, the monks of the Benedictine monastery in Dijon called him Le Roy Lancelot (King Lancelot), which referred to the hero of the series of Arthurian tales, one of the knights of the Round Table.